mahanhed8s8/ai/README.md

-# ai
+# AI
-Redirect to my AI page.
+### If you have landed on my AI repository that means you want to try my AI...
+If that is the case go to mahanhed8s8.github.io/ai